 This implies that while existing coworking businesses flourish, the industry's development still comes from companies entering the market for the first time.

 Coworking Space Statistics

-8. Approximately 2,188 coworking spaces opened around the world in 2018.
+8. There are about 35,000 coworking spaces around the world as of 2023.

-According to coworking statistics for 2019, coworking spaces will develop by over 20% annually in the next couple of years.
+According to coworking statistics for 2022, coworking spaces will develop by over 13% annually in the next couple of years.
 The total number is expected to rise to 8,000 in the next four years.

 Coworking is becoming increasingly group-oriented.
 It is a common misunderstanding that coworking spaces are filled with entrepreneurs in solitary desperation for social interaction.
 The latest studies show that this is certainly not the case.

 Coworking occupancy rates show that only half of the respondents identified themselves as individual employees (freelancers, telecommuters, and consultants).
 At the same time, 40% were classified as staff (individuals working in a coworking space for an employer).
 The remaining 10% categorized themselves as employers (company owners or executives with their teams).

 12. As of February 2023, 83% of coworking space members said they are less lonely after joining a coworking space.

 One major setback that employees working from home face is loneliness and isolation.
 However, the establishment of coworking spaces has addressed this shortcoming as it brings together workers from different companies and professions, thus fostering communal living and a sense of belonging.